Terranova-Python/TerraPing/README.md

 # TerraPing
 Pinging tool for Sysadmins and Network Engineers for monitoring outages on internal network infrastructure.

-Author: Terranovatech
+Author: Terranovatech 2024
-Version: 1.2
+Version: 1.3

 # Description
 The Ping Monitor Tool is a Python-based application with a GUI built using Tkinter.
 It monitors internet connectivity by periodically pinging a target address (8.8.8.8).
 If internet access is lost, it pings a user-specified list of IP addresses to help identify potential issues in the local network or external infrastructure.
-Additionally, users can enable a traceroute for more advanced troubleshooting.
+Additionally, users can enable a traceroute and a simple common port scan for more advanced troubleshooting.

 ![image](https://github.com/user-attachments/assets/8deabf38-14a1-47d5-8677-a0f9ef611ca7)
 ![image](https://github.com/user-attachments/assets/d12796f6-a04f-473c-a81b-5a7ba4fd9599)